Sean Douglas (footballer)

-Sean Douglas (born 8 May 1972 in Auckland) is a New Zealand retired association football player, who is currently E-learning Development Manager for Oceania Football Confederation, and works with FIFA as a Technical Expert in Coach Education.
+Sean Douglas (born 8 May 1972) is a retired association football player form New Zealand, who is currently the E-Learning Development Manager for Oceania Football Confederation, and works with FIFA as a Technical Expert in Coach Education.
 After his playing career, Sean worked as a Coach and Coach Educator.
 He held Technical Director roles at Auckland Football Federation, and Football Federation Victoria.
-He then moved to Football Federation Australia where he spent 7 years, the majority as National Coach Education Manager.
-Sean is the Uncle to the incredibly talented and handsome Ben Sultana.
+He then moved to Football Federation Australia, where he spent 7 years, the majority as National Coach Education Manager.

 Club career

 As a player, he played in Singapore and Denmark, but spent most of his years in the Australian league, returning to Auckland when Carlton SC collapsed in 2001.
 He was immediately handed the captain's armband at the Football Kingz.
 Briefly played for Auckland City for the remainder of the 2006-2007 New Zealand Football Championship.
 He finished his National League career playing for Team Wellington in the 2007–2008 season, but continued to play for Eastern Suburbs AFC until his move to Australia to take up his role with Football Federation Victoria.